ankane/slowpoke/README.md

 Slowpoke.database_timeout = 10 # or set ENV["DATABASE_TIMEOUT"]
 ```

-Defaults to the request timeout.
+Defaults to the request timeout (or 15 if you use dynamic timeouts).

 ## TODO